SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 - choose the space **dev**
 - Press **Apply**

-It is then confirmed in the lower right corner that you have logged on.
-Now the deployment starts and in the lower part of the screen a new tab **Task: Deploy** appears.
+The deployment starts and progress can be tracked in the Terminal.
 It will now take several minutes for the application to be deployed.

 ## Check what's going on behind the scenes: The code of the project